werb210/client/client/src/v2-legacy-archive/README.md

-# V2 Legacy Components Archive
+# V2 Legacy Components Archive - OBSOLETE

-⚠️ **DO NOT USE THESE COMPONENTS IN V2** ⚠️
+⚠️ **THESE COMPONENTS ARE OBSOLETE AND MUST NOT BE USED** ⚠️

-This directory contains the archived V2 components that have been replaced by the V1-based design system.
-These components are preserved for reference but should not be used in new development.
+This directory contains archived V2 components that have been **permanently replaced** by the V1-based design system.
+These components are preserved for historical reference only and are blocked by ESLint rules.

 ## Archived Components